lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 .. figure:: /_static/portal_results_final_DP02.png
     :name: portal_results_final_DP02

-    An updated results view in which the xy plot uses the magnitude columns.
+    An updated results view in which the xy plot uses the magnitude columns:  mag(r)-mag(i) on the x-axis, mag(g) on the y-axis.

 See also :ref:`DP0-2-Tutorials-Portal` for additional demonstrations of how to use the Portal's Single Table Query.